 Elevation Certificate is a certified statement that verifies a structure's elevation information.
+This certification must be signed and sealed by a land surveyor, engineer, or architect authorized by law to certify elevation information.

 Emergency Program means the first phase under which a community participates in the NFIP.
 It is intended to provide a first layer amount of insurance at subsidized rates on all insurable structures in that community before the effective date of the initial FIRM.